-You could be investigating the realities of climate change and meeting the energy demands of the future.
+As a physicist, you could be investigating the realities of climate change and meeting the energy demands of the future.
 Physics also plays an integral role in the development of new medical technologies such as developing artificial limbs, improving hearing and sight, or designing specialist medical equipment.
-There are a multitude of engineering possibilities from aeronautical to mechanical or electrical to civil.
-You could be designing bridges, developing the latest mobile phone or testing planes!

-As a Physicist you could be conducting research in organisations all over the world on anything from particle accelerators to analysing the data collected from space or developing functioning systems in a world so small that you can't see it using a normal microscope!
+Furthermore, A-level Physics prepares you for careers in a myriad of engineering fields such as Aeronautical, Mechanical, Electrical and Civil Engineering.
+For example, you might be designing bridges, developing the latest mobile phone or even testing new aeroplane designs!
+Or you could be conducting research in organisations all over the world on anything from particle accelerators to analysing the data collected from the Hubble Space Telescope!

-As you can see, there is a wealth of opportunities out there.
-Studying Physics could take you anywhere from the tiniest particle to the whole universe!
+As you can see, there is a wealth of opportunities out there for physicists and engineers.
+Studying Physics could take you anywhere from studying the tiniest particle to studying the evolution of the whole universe!